How to Accept Contactless Payments (2026 Guide, No Reader)

 Professional and contactless

-Whether it’s a tap from a smartwatch or a phone using Apple Pay or Google Pay, offering these modern payment methods shows your business is up-to-date — and makes customers feel more comfortable, especially in fast-paced or high-touch environments.
+Roughly two-thirds of consumers say they would switch to a new store that installed contactless payment options, according to the Visa Back to Business Study.
+Offering a tap from a smartwatch or a phone using Apple Pay or Google Pay shows your business is up to date and makes customers feel more comfortable, especially in fast-paced or high-touch environments.

 Lower setup costs